kubernetes/kubernetes/examples/volumes/flexvolume/README.md

 <driver executable> unmount <mount dir>
 ```

-See lvm[lvm] for a quick example on how to write a simple flexvolume driver.
+See [lvm](lvm) for a quick example on how to write a simple flexvolume driver.

 ### Driver output: